-Colocated Current, Mt.
-Royal Station at Maryland Institute College of Art
+Colocated Current, BFA Thesis Exhibition, Maryland Institute College of Art

-Beloved Destroyer, Fox 4 Gallery at Maryland Institute College of Art
+Beloved Destroyer, Fox 4 Gallery at the Maryland Institute College of Art

-Porous Aura, created with Annie Kwon & Daisy Braun, Main 0 Gallery at Maryland Institute College of Art
+Porous Aura, created with Annie Kwon and Daisy Braun, Main 0 Gallery, Maryland Institute College of Art

 Thres(hold), curated by Pooneh Maghazehe, Middendorf Gallery at Maryland Institute College of Art